Short Biography | Full Biography

 He joined Prescot Parish Church Choir aged 7, going on to become Head Chorister (and is now Associate Director).
 Rob turned down a place at St John’s College, Cambridge, to read Music at Birmingham University and Conservatoire (1995-98; during Simon Rattle’s final three years with the CBSO), studying bassoon with Maria Mealey (Monte Carlo Opera) and conducting with Anthony Ridley (one-time Guest Conductor to the Berlin Philharmonic & Leipzig Gewandhaus, and Rattle’s first conducting tutor).
 Then followed a Composition MPhil and PhD at Goldsmiths College, University of London (1998-2003) with Philip Cashian, whilst holding a part-time lecture post, and stewarding at the Royal Albert Hall (BBC Proms).

-Rob has composed since childhood, receiving commissions from soloists and music services, and from Contemporary Music Making for Amateurs (COMA), who regularly programme his music with their regional groups across Britain.
+To this day Rob has maintained a portfolio career, having composed since childhood, and he has received commissions from soloists and music services, and from Contemporary Music Making for Amateurs (COMA), who regularly programme his music with their regional groups across Britain.
 His orchestral work The Island (1999) was originally conducted by Marin Alsop (protege of Leonard Bernstein and conductor of the BBC Last Night of the Proms in 2013 and 2015), with the City of London Sinfonia, and later performed at the 2003 Bath International Festival by the Royal Northern Sinfonia.
 In 2007 Rob’s four movement Festival Suite was commissioned and performed by Knowsley Performing Arts.
-In 2011 American professional bassoonist Henry Skolnick gave multiple performances of Rob’s La Reproduction Interdite on his USA recital tour, and his Promenade IV was toured by the KNM Ensemble of Berlin in 2016.
+In 2011 American professional bassoonist Henry Skolnick gave multiple performances of Rob’s La Reproduction Interdite on his USA recital tour, his Promenade IV was toured by the KNM Ensemble of Berlin in 2016, and his Jubilate Deo was performed by the Choir of Selwyn College, University of Cambridge, in 2019.